mzorzella/MSGraphApi/README.md

 #### Unit testing

 All core logic of the application was test.
+Some tests in certain classes were omitted.

 #### Error handling

-The system adds error handling in some core aspect of the implementation logic.
+The system implments error handling in some core aspect of the logic.